-- The infamous deleted "mirror" scene (shown right), where Peter stares at his own reflection, only for him to get a brief flash of the symbiote's true nature in the form of a Jump Scare.
+- The infamous deleted "mirror" scene (shown above), where Peter stares at his own reflection, only for him to get a brief flash of the symbiote's true nature in the form of a Jump Scare.

 - Sandman's transformation, along with his later One-Winged Angel form.

 - Sandman can control every single grain of sand in his body.
-A heap of sand can transform into a car-sized, rock-hard fist, and with that he slowly bashes Spider-Man to death as everyone watches.
+A heap of sand can transform into a car-sized, rock-hard fist, and with that he slowly bashes Spider-Man to near-death as everyone watches.

 - These very words the hallucination of Norman Osborn tells Harry: "First we attack his heart."
 Take a look back at the first movie, and you start to wonder as if this hallucination is actually the ghost of the Green Goblin.

 - Norman can be seen behind Peter and Gwen at the jazz club.
 We see Peter turning back, supposedly to look at Mary Jane who's just entering the scene.
 But the camera focuses on Norman for a brief moment.
 Between the clashes with Harry, the Venom symbiote messing with Peter's mind, and the dubious nature of the Green Goblin's presence, you start to wonder what exactly is going on.

 - Harry's half damaged face from Peter, his own friend, throwing one of his bombs back at him.